-(10) Hold a closing conference with the appropriate level(s) of management and employee representative(s) to disclose the findings of the inspection and recommend abatement measures.
-The management and employee representative(s) will be afforded an opportunity to bring other information to the attention of the inspector regarding unsafe or unhealthful conditions in the workplace.
+(10) Hold a closing conference with the representative from the appropriate level(s) of management and the employees in order to disclose the findings of the inspection and recommend abatement measures.
+The manager(s) and employee representative(s) shall be afforded an opportunity to bring other information to the attention of the inspector regarding unsafe or unhealthful conditions in the workplace.

-F. Within 15 calendar days of completing a formal inspection (30 calendar days for items dealing with health), a written "Notice of Unsafe or Unhealthful Condition" (Notice) will be transmitted by the inspector to the site supervisor and conspicuously posted at or near each place a hazardous working condition exists, if practical, until the condition is abated or for three working days, whichever is longer.
-If not practical, the Notice will be posted where it is readily observable by all affected employees.
-For USGS purposes, the Notice will be the posting or making available to affected personnel the list of open findings within IAS.
-This list details all findings and/or unsafe or unhealthful condition(s), inclusive of the information contained in paragraph G below or a “Report of Unsafe or Unhealthful Condition” (USGS 445-2-H, Chapter 8), as applicable.
+E. Within 15 calendar days of completing a formal inspection (30 calendar days for health-related items), a written "Notice of Unsafe or Unhealthful Condition" (the Notice) for identified RAC-1 or RAC-2 conditions shall be transmitted by the inspector to the site supervisor and conspicuously posted at or near each place where a hazardous working condition exists, if practical, until: (1) the condition is abated or (2) for three working days, whichever is longer.
+If not practical, the Notice shall be posted where it is readily observable by all affected employees.
+The establishment manager shall ensure that all employees are briefed on the hazard(s) and on the steps underway to abate the condition(s).
+For inspections conducted by the Bureau, the Notice that is made available to affected personnel shall consist of the printout of open findings within the IAS that relate to the unsafe or unhealthful conditions.
+This printout shall detail all findings and/or unsafe or unhealthful condition(s), including the information contained in 6.3.F. below or a “Report of Unsafe or Unhealthful Condition” as described in SM 445-2-H.8, as applicable.

 (1) Identification of the location of the hazard.